rclone for Google Drive and Dropbox

 In these examples, remote

-is the particular drive name you chose during rclone config
+is the particular drive name chosen during rclone config

 .